 Continuing from where we left off, in media res:

-4) Later that night, cops had resolved to arrest the climbers and swarmed around the digger’s base like Mordor orcs, site defenders had other plans: chanting “you’re not getting arrested!” they threw up a makeshift structure composed of scavenged planks and debris, to lean precariously out across from the site wall towards the digger arm, as some sort of bridge.
+4) Later that night, cops trying to arrest the climbers swarmed around the digger’s base like Mordor orcs.
+Site defenders had other plans.
+Chanting “you’re not getting arrested!” they threw up a makeshift bridge of scavenged planks and debris, from the site gate over to the digger arm.
 It was probably 50/50 as to whether the two climbers would have braved the dodgy structure, and also as to whether it would have held their weight if they did.
 Alas, it was not to be, and a spoilsport cop smashed it down, prematurely.

 So, leaving them to it is rarely a tactic we’d advocate, but that’s effectively what happened.
 Fortunately, about the only damage they did was to their own image, although they did trash the BLM placard display set up the previous weekend, to exchange it with their own litter.
 They successfully protected the Cenotaph from themselves, but failed to protect other nearby historic sites, like St. Stephens Church, from their own members’ urination.

 Edit: three and a half weeks after winning this battle with GRC, site folks opted to move on rather than resist a second eviction attempt (this time backed by a court order).